 Description: Review of arithmetic skills, proportions, percentages, exponents, algebraic equations of the first degree, basic geometry, and literal equations with applications designed for the student's own field of study.

-Prerequisite: MAT 082, or one year of high school algebra completed within the last 4 years, or a satisfactory score on the mathematics skills assessment.
+Prerequisite: MAT 082 or a satisfactory score on the mathematics skills assessment.
 Reading Proficiency.